graphsense/graphsense-tagpacks/README.md

 ## What is a TagPack?

 A TagPack defines a structure for collecting and packaging attribution tags with additional provenance information (e.g., creator, last modification datetime, etc.).
-TagPacks are intended to be created by users having a Git-service (in this case Github) account.
-This enables version control for TagPacks and records modifications as part of the Git history.
+TagPacks can be shared via some Git-Service (Github in this case), which enables version control and recording of mofifications.

 TagPacks are represented as [YAML](https://yaml.org/) files, which can easily be created by hand or exported automatically from other systems.
 A tag pack defines a **header** with a number of mandatory and optional fields and a **body** containing a list of tags.

 Here is a minimal TagPack example with mandatory properties:

+    ---
-    title: First Tag Pack Example
+    title: First TagPack Example
     creator: John Doe
     lastmod: 2019-03-15
     currency: BTC